JOPATE/UmaVer/README.md

 No. UmaVer only renames local config folders, so game files should remain untouched.

 **Can I use it without BurntToast?**
-Yep, Notifications are optional; everything else works normally.
-(Tho I did not test this)
+Yep, Notifications are optional; everything else works normally. (did not test this tho, so it might not work.. but its meant to install by itself by running the `setup.py`)

 **Where are the files stored again?**
 `%LOCALAPPDATA%Low\Cygames\Umamusume`